Oh My Darling, Clementine: Notable versions

 There have been numerous versions of the song recorded over the years.

 Bobby Darin version

 Bobby Darin recorded a version of the song in 1960, with lyrics credited to Woody Harris, in which Clementine is reimagined as a 299-pound woman.
 After she falls into the water, Darin suggests that Clementine could be mistaken for a whale and calls out to those on the high seas to watch for her, in a rhythm and style reminiscent of Darin's rendition of "Mack the Knife": "Hey you sailor, way out in your whaler, with your harpoon and your trusty line, if she shows now, yell... there she blows now.
 It just may be chunky Clementine."
+The song reached #12 in Canada.

 Jan and Dean version

 Jan and Dean had a hit with "Clementine", charting as high as 65 on the Billboard Hot 100.
 It was released on the Dore label (SP DORE 539 (US)) in November, 1959; "You're on My Mind" was the B Side.